-If this carpet backing remains dirty after the deep clean, the moisture that has been added will cause bacteria and mildew growth that will give off an unpleasant smell and increase the level of dirt present at the base of the carpet.
+If this carpet backing remains dirty after the deep clean, the moisture that has been added will cause bacteria and mildew growth that will give off a bad smell and increase the level of dirt at the base of the carpet.

 |Bissell ProHeat 2X Revolution Max Clean Pet Pro Full-Size Carpet Cleaner|

 A basic carpet cleaning should remove most odors and bacteria from your carpet.
 However, pet odors are among some of the most stubborn smells to remove from the home, and often a basic carpet shampoo simply won’t cut it.

 It might seem that basic cleaning has worsened the pet odor problem.
 You may have been unaware of the lingering dirt before, but having the carpet deep cleaned may release the unpleasant odors back into the air, particularly if the carpet is not thoroughly cleaned or dried.

 If the carpet has become deeply soiled from urine, it may need to be replaced entirely.
 However, in most cases, it can be salvaged.
 A professional cleaning company should be able to lift the smelly carpet and clean both sides, removing any hidden stains or odors and leaving your carpet as good as new.

 How Do You Get Rid of the Unpleasant Smell in Your Carpet After Cleaning it?

 Well, the good news is that tackling the musty smell is pretty straightforward.

 If your carpet was cleaned by a professional company and you feel dissatisfied with the results, it’s a good idea to let them know and see what they can do for you.
 They should be able to return and re-clean the carpet, this time ensuring that there are no lingering odors.